Zhilin Wang

 I am expected to graduate in December 2024.

 I am Zhilin Wang, currently in my final year as a Ph.D. candidate in the Department of Computer Science at Purdue University, Indiana, USA.
 I’m also affiliated with CERIAS at Purdue.
 I obtained my bachelor’s degree at Nanchang University in June 2020 and commenced my doctoral journey at Purdue in January 2021.
-My Ph.D. advisor is Prof. Qin Hu.
+I am co-advised by Prof. Qin Hu and Prof. Snehasis Mukhopadhyay.
 I’ve actively contributed as a reviewer for prestigious academic journals and conferences such as IEEE TPDS, IEEE IoTJ, Elsevier JNCA, IEEE TCCN, and IEEE ICC.
 Additionally, I was a member of the Technical Program Committee (TPC) for the IEEE ICC’22 Workshop.
 My research interests are briefly described below:

 In general, my research focuses on the system design, network optimization, and security protection of AI systems.
 If you are interested in my research, please directly email me.